vlad-uve/CNN-for-CIFAR10/README.md

 (x_train, y_train), (x_test, y_test) = keras.datasets.cifar10.load_data()
 ```
 ### Exploring the Shapes
-The dataset consists of both images and labels, which are stored in arrays with the following shapes:
+The downloaded dataset consists of both images and labels, which are stored in arrays with the following shapes:
 * Training data (x_train): A NumPy array of shape (50000, 32, 32, 3), where 50,000 images are 32x32 pixels in size with 3 color channels (RGB).
 * Training labels (y_train): A NumPy array of shape (50000, 1), containing the labels for each image (0 to 9 for the 10 classes).
 * Test data (x_test): A NumPy array of shape (10000, 32, 32, 3), containing the 10,000 test images, also 32x32 pixels with 3 color channels.
 * Test labels (y_test): A NumPy array of shape (10000, 1), containing the corresponding labels for the test set.

-WRITE ABOUT SHAPES and INPUT AND OUTPUT SIZES!!!

 ```python
 #Print shape of the training data set